mroth/evalcache/README.md

 The first time this runs, it will cache the output of the command to a file, which will be sourced in the future instead when it exists.

-If you update a tool and expect ifor some reason that t's initialization might have changed, you can simply clear the cache and it will be regenerated.
+If you update a tool and expect for some reason that it's initialization might have changed, you can simply clear the cache and it will be regenerated.

 It also gracefully degrades to a no-op if the tool is no longer installed.